phhien203/ngx-router/README.md

 ## What's ngx-router

-`ngx-router` is a utility that allows Angular users to get route param or query param from `ActivatedRoute` by using dependency injection.
+`ngx-router` is a utility that allows Angular users to get route param, query param, or route data from `ActivatedRoute` by using dependency injection.

+It's fully tree-shakable.
+Supported Angular version >= 9.

 ## Usage